lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 });
 ```

-## Customize mocks using the scenario
+## Customize mocks by defining the Query scenario

-In order to customize the mocks, we'll need to defined our first mock provider: the scenario.
+In order to customize the mocks, we'll need to define our first mock provider: the Query scenario.

-Pass the scenario to the `getExecutableSchema` function in order to customize the query response.
+Pass this scenario to the `getExecutableSchema` function in order to customize the `query` response.

 ```js
 const executableSchema = getExecutableSchema({